MicrosoftDocs/bot-docs/articles/dotnet/activities.md

 [!include[Activity concept overview](~/includes/snippet-dotnet-concept-activity.md)]

-This article describes activity types in the Bot Builder SDK for .NET and explores the situations in which your bot may expect to send or receive each type of activity.

 ## Activity types in the Bot Builder SDK for .NET

-The following table lists the activity types that are supported by the Bot Builder SDK for .NET.
+The following activity types are supported by the Bot Builder SDK for .NET.

 | Activity.Type | Interface | Description |
 |------|------|------|